AlgoLab/gppf/README.md

 `-k K` Specifies the **k**-value of the selected model.
 (Persistent(k), Dollo(k),Camin-Sokal(k))
-- For a peristent model without restriction, type `-k full`.
+- For a persistent model without restrictions, use `-k full`.
-- Do not specify any **k** value for Perfect model, if specified it will be ignored.
+- Do not specify any **k** for Perfect Pyholgeny model.
+If specified it will be ignored.

 `-t(--time) TIME` Specifies the maximum time allowed for the computation.
 Type `-t 0` to not impose a limit.

-`-c(--clones) CLONES` Specifies the percentage of clones allowed.
+`-c(--clones) CLONES` Specifies the number of clones allowed, expressed as a fraction of the input mutations.
 Eg `-c 0.8`.
 The actual amount of maximum clones used is calculated by : `[clones] * #Mutations`.

 `-e(--exp)` Set this parameter to output experimental-format results.
 See experimental results.